 - Keep your passport in your hotel room’s safe.
 But carry a photocopy of your passport everywhere you go; you never know when you might need it.

 - Beware of the taxi drivers.
-The majority of them are real scammers charging you outrageous rates, just because you are a tourist, and so rich and so they think they have the right to rip you off.
+The majority of them are real scammers charging you outrageous rates, just because you are a tourist, and “so rich” (in their mind) and so they think they have the right to rip you off.
 So make sure you negotiate the rate before getting in the taxi and if you don’t agree with the rate just say no and call another one.
 There are still a few honest drivers around.

 Is Tulum safe to travel alone?